 Indiana’s personal injury laws are in place to help you when you have been wrongfully harmed and compensate you for what you’ve lost in independence, freedom, and savings.

 How a Hamilton County Personal Injury Attorney Can Help

 If you live in the Hamilton County or greater Indianapolis area, the best way to make sure your Indiana personal injury claim is filed before the statute of limitations runs out is to contact a Hamilton County personal injury attorney.
 An attorney will guide you through the legal process and make sure that you do not miss your opportunity to state your claim for compensation.
 If you have been injured, a personal injury attorney from Camden & Meridew, P.C. can help you file a personal injury lawsuit.
 We can help determine who was at fault, interview witnesses, get accident reports and medical records, and work to get you compensated for your injury.
 If you or a loved one has suffered an injury and you want to inquire about how the Indiana personal injury statute of limitations impacts your claim, reach out to us today.
-Contact a Hamilton County personal injury attorney at Camden & Meridew, P.C. through our online contact form or call 317-770-0000 to set up a free initial consultation.
+Contact a Hamilton County personal injury attorney at Camden & Meridew, P.C. through our online contact form or call 317-770-0000 to set up an initial consultation.
 We are happy to help!